kai-vu/zorro/READMEextention.md

-# AKGAM
+# AKGAM: A Public Dataset of Annotations and Knowledge Graph for Aircraft Maintenance

-We introduce AKGAM, a publicly available resource designed to address these gaps.
-AKGAM includes: (i) an LLM-assisted, manually verified annotated corpus of aircraft maintenance logbooks; (ii) an ontology-governed, provenance-rich fault-diagnosis KG built from publicly available datasets, developed and validated with CPS domain experts; and (iii) a set of competency questions (CQs) that formalize core diagnostic and troubleshooting tasks.
+We introduce AKGAM, a publicly available resource which includes:
+- An LLM-assisted, manually verified annotated corpus of aircraft maintenance logbooks
+- An ontology-governed, provenance-rich fault-diagnosis KG built from publicly available datasets, developed and validated with Cyber Physical System (CPS) domain experts
+- A set of competency questions (CQs) that formalize core diagnostic and troubleshooting tasks.

 AKGAM provides triple-level provenance, a reproducible population pipeline, and a lightweight CQ execution interface.
 By offering the first CPS KG with full schema governance and end-to-end provenance, AKGAM enables systematic development and benchmarking of KG-based diagnostic methods under realistic CPS conditions.

-## Build & Validation
+## Annotated Corpus
+We construct an annotated corpus from real aircraft engine maintenance logbooks.
+Each record in this dataset consists of an identifier, a free-text problem description, and the corresponding maintenance action.
+To support KG construction, we extract five diagnostic entities from each entry: problem type, faulty component, location, action type, and action part.
+These labels capture the essential information required for downstream semantic modelling.
+To establish ground truth, 500 records were manually annotated.
+These examples served as ten-shot in-context prompt demonstrations for GPT-4.1-mini, which annotated the remaining 5,669 records.
+All the annotation were then manually reviewed and corrected, yielding a fully validated corpus suitable as a ground truth.
+The whole annotated corpus is available at (https://doi.org/10.5281/zenodo.17903357).

+## Knowledge graph construction

 - Run the end-to-end workflow with `python -m src.build_all`.
 The makeprov CLI orchestrates the prompt extractions, regex extractions, part linking (SSSOM TSV + TriG) and RDF graph synthesis, skipping steps that are already up to date.
 - Individual stages can be executed directly by calling the decorated rules, for example `python -m log_extract_regex`, `python -m log_extract_gpt` (uses cached OpenAI completions by default), `python -m log_extract_ner` (trains + runs spaCy), or `python -m make_rdf`.